siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

 .. image:: ../_images/summary_table.png

-All design outputs are located in ``build/<design>/<jobname>``, and you will be able to find a report with a screenshot of the demo design and the summary table.
+All design outputs are located in ``build/<design>/<jobname>``.
+When running remote, you will not get all the tool-specific output that you would with a local run, but you will be able to find a report with a screenshot of the demo design and the design statistics summary table.

 .. _run locally: